 Anchoring a Hillside Garden

 The soil on a hillside is often less than ideal.
 The topsoil tends to wash off quickly, taking the nutrients and fertility with it.
-It's not uncommon to have a hillside that is mostly rocks, barely covered with a topping of soil.
-In that case, you may have to create planting pockets and bring in some additional soil, just to get plants established.
+It's not uncommon to have a hillside, primarily rocks, barely covered with a topping of soil.
+In that case, you may have to create planting pockets and add some additional soil to establish plants.

-This gardener made use of two workhorses, astilbe, and hosta.
-Both can grow in the shade of this creek hillside and both are hardy enough to take... hold in the poor soil.
-She divided the original plants and quickly covered the entire slope within a few years.Continue to 3 of 13 below.
+This gardener made use of two workhorses, astilbe and hosta.
+Both can grow in the shade of this creek hillside, and both are hardy enough to take hold in the poor soil.
+She divided the original plants and quickly covered the entire slope within a few years.Continue to 3 of 12 below.

 Stone walls are a classic way to terrace and tame a hillside.
-Although they are a lot of work initially, once they are in place, you have a structure that is both functional and attractive.
-Stone walls can create planting areas wide enough to work in and around and they even look good on their own, requiring very little fanfare from the plants contained in them.
-Since stone tends to heat up early in the spring and hold heat at night, you are creating a microclimate that will allow you to grow... plants that would not survive in other areas of your yard.Continue to 4 of 13 below.
+Although they are a lot of work initially, once they are in place, you have a functional and attractive structure.
+Stone walls can create planting areas wide enough to work in and around, and they even look good on their own, requiring very little fanfare from the plants contained in them.
+Since stone tends to heat up early in the spring and hold heat at night, you are creating a microclimate that will allow you to grow plants that would not survive in other areas of your yard.Continue to 4 of 12 below.

 A Borrowed Hillside View

 A hillside can become part of your landscape even if it tapers off into the distance.
-These homeowners live near a wooded lot that slopes down toward their yard and house.
-They limbed up the trees, to create a clearer view, and underplanted with true woodland plants such as maidenhair ferns (Adiantum) and mayapples, as well as tough workhorses like hostas and foamflower (Tiarella).
-The effect is almost a fairytale setting that sets the house as a destination.Continue to 5 of 13 below.
+These homeowners live near a wooded lot that slopes toward their yard and house.
+They limbed up the trees to create a clearer view.
+They underplanted with actual woodland plants such as maidenhair ferns (Adiantum) and mayapples, as well as rugged workhorses like hostas and foamflower (Tiarella).
+The effect is almost a fairytale setting that sets the house as a destination.Continue to 5 of 12 below.